markkhoo/markkhoo/README.md

 ### yo 👋

-It's nice to meet you!
-I am a Web Developer who used to be a Construction Design Engineer.
-In the physical world, I took amazing architectural designs and mathematically sound structural systems and designed plans for them that were actually possible to build!
-Hopefully I can do the same on the web 😅

-If you were wondering, I was last seen working on [LACMA](https://buildinglacma.org/image_gallery), the section of the museum that spans over Wilshire Blvd.
-Yes, there are art galleries over a heavily active roadway.
+Full Stack Developer who used to be a Heavy Civil Construction Design Engineer.
+Amatuer Content Creator.

+Can barely build physical and digital infrastructure.
+What is an engineer?
+I've heard different definitions.
+Early content [proof](https://www.youtube.com/watch?v=_GZiAMZZx80) that I was a civil engineer.

 <table align="center">
   <tbody>